itbdelaboprogramming/follower/README.md

 ```bash
 -D CUDNN_VERSION='8.6'
 ```
 4. Save and exit the text editor.
 Then, run the script to build the script according to the OpenCV version.
-Ps.
 The build process takes around ~3 hours to complete.
 ```bash
 ./build_opencv.sh 4.8.1
 ```